 There are, however, exceptions where pension equalisation does not take place:

 - In cases where the marriage period has only lasted up to three years, pension equalisation does not occur.
-The situation is different if one spouse applies for pension equalisation under § 3 para.
+The situation is different if one spouse applies for pension equalisation under Section 3 para.
 3 VersAusglG.

 Practice Group: German Family Law

-German Family Law
+Contact our Lawyers for German Family Law